What is the Minister's Housing Allowance?

 - Actual housing expenses (including mortgage payments, utilities, insurance, improvements, furnishings, etc.)

 - The fair rental value of the home (furnished, plus utilities)

 For tax purposes, ministers are eligible for a housing allowance on their ministerial earnings.
 This designation can be made only in advance and should be made in writing by the church before the start of each year for tax purposes.

 As a qualified 403(b)(9) church plan, CBF Church Benefits can facilitate housing allowance for retired ministers (within IRS limits).
 This housing allowance is not subject to Social Security taxes (SECA).

-For more information about housing allowance qualifications and annual designations, review our Ministers’ Housing Allowance Resource Kit.
+For more information about housing allowance qualifications and annual designations, review our Minister's Housing Allowance Guide.

-CBB is also proud to partner with the Evangelical Council for Financial Accountability (ECFA) to offer an in-depth tax resource guide entitled, Ministers’ Taxes Made Easy.
-Review “The Housing Exclusion” and worksheets found on pages 12-19.
+CBB is proud to partner with the Evangelical Council for Financial Accountability (ECFA) to offer an in-depth tax resource guide entitled, Minister's Taxes Made Easy.
+Review “The Housing Exclusion” beginning on page 63.